cosmos/cosmos-sdk/docs/rfc/rfc-002-optimistic-execution.md

 ## Background

-Before ABCI++/1.0, the first and only time a CometBFT blockchain's application layer would know about a block proposal is after the voting period, at which point CometBFT would invoke `BeginBlock`, `DeliverTx`, `EndBlock`, and `Commit` ABCI methods of the application, with the block proposal contents passed in.
+Before ABCI++, the first and only time a CometBFT blockchain's application layer would know about a block proposal is after the voting period, at which point CometBFT would invoke `BeginBlock`, `DeliverTx`, `EndBlock`, and `Commit` ABCI methods of the application, with the block proposal contents passed in.

-With the introduction of ABCI++/1.0, the application layer now receives the block proposal before the voting period commences.
+With the introduction of ABCI++, the application layer now receives the block proposal before the voting period commences.
 This can be used to optimistically execute the block proposal in parallel with the voting process, thus reducing the block time.

 ## Proposal